-Protein kinases (PK) have been shown to play a central role in cell survival and regulatory processes, mainly at the level of proliferation mechanisms and immune response [1-5].
+Protein kinases (PK) major role in cell survival and regulation processes, mainly at the level of proliferation mechanisms and immune response, was currently confirmed [1-5].
 As a result, they constituted a set of increasingly sought-after targets in the treatment of cancers, and inflammatory and autoimmune diseases [6-12].
 Thus, as part of the development of new so-called targeted therapies, we carried out the design and synthesis, in two steps, of new compounds with 2,4-diamino-1,3,5-triazine moiety.
 The literature described several routes to access these compounds [13-15] from arylamine or aryl nitrile derivatives with some ester derivates using a microwave reactor [16, 17].
-The present study aimed to design and synthesize functionalized 2,4-diamino-1,3,5-triazines, potential inhibitors involved in immune and inflammatory responses.
 We reported here the results of syntheses and biological evaluation of these compounds on several protein kinases.